Read the press release

-Today, we’re going to walk you through how to prepare for filing taxes as a Lyft driver.
+In this guide, we’ll walk you through everything you need to know about filing taxes as a Lyft driver:

 Forms from Lyft